-Based on the Site Sensitivity Verification survey and the integrated pre-construction monitoring conducted at the associated WEF, a classification of High sensitivity for avifauna is suggested for the EGI PAOI.
-Although the PAOI is classified as High sensitivity it is not considered a No-Go zone, however, the mitigation measures as outlined in this report should be strictly implemented (Section 7.7 and Appendix F).
+Based on the Site Sensitivity Verification survey and the integrated pre-construction monitoring conducted at the associated WEF, a classification of High sensitivity for avifauna is advocated for the EGI PAOI.

 6. Identification of Impacts

 The potential impacts identified during the study are listed below.